-You know that feeling when you get a fresh haircut and love how your salon professional styles it, only to go home and have no idea how to recreate the same look?
+You know that feeling when you get a fresh haircut and love how your salon professionally styles it, only to go home and have no idea how to recreate the same look?
 It’s one of those things that always seems to happen.
-So we know if you just got a layered cut, you’re probably wondering how to style layered hair!
-Well, you’ve come to the right place, especially since there are so many different ways to style a layered cut.
-Read on to discover six ways to confidently wear your new haircut as you learn how to style layered hair.
+So, if you just got a layered cut, you’re probably wondering how to style layered hair!
+Well, you’ve come to the right place, especially since there are so many different ways to style a cut like this.
+Read on to discover ways to confidently wear your new haircut as you learn how to style layered hair.

 1. Naturally Curly